bevacqua/dragula/readme.markdown

 }
 ```

-If `copy` is set to `true`, items will be copied rather than moved.
+If `copy` is set to `true` or a method that returns `true`, items will be copied rather than moved.
 This implies the following differences:

 Event     | Move                                     | Copy
 ----------|------------------------------------------|---------------------------------------------